 Nancy was very photogenic and had strong dancing skills which put her into the forefront of performers when the earliest segments were filmed during May and early June 1955.
 She appeared in Old Betsy, Animals and Clowns, Pussy Cat Polka, and Sho-Jo-Ji prior to the Red Team being formed.
 She was included with the first string unit when it came together in late June 1955, appearing in all five daily Roll Call segments.
 Director Dik Darley made extensive use of her with Annette, Doreen, and Darlene for framing close-in camera shots for Talent Roundup Daywinners.
 He also employed this quartet for Cooking With Minnie Mouse, a long ballet-swing piece with Bobby Burgess that ranks as one of the best first season numbers.

 Like the other performers Nancy took her turn wearing animal costumes.
 She rode a "pony" for Talent Round-up Day, and during the opening for Anything Can Happen Day rode two different "elephants" and was stuck in a donkey costume for roll call (very bipartisan of Disney).
+The donkey costume was actually supposed to have been worn by Mike Smith; when he objected to his face being covered on-camera, Nancy volunteered to switch costumes with him.
 Anything Can Happen Day was also the venue for one of Nancy's best dance numbers, a fast 1920's flapper piece with Sharon for Variations on a Very Familiar Theme.

 Nancy's singing ability is less certain, for she never seemed to solo, but often took part in group singing.
 Her acting was good, and she particularly displayed a flair for facial expressions in reaction shots.
-According to Nancy, it was her decision to quit the show sometime towards the end of first season filming.
+According to Nancy, it was her decision to quit the show at the end of first season filming.
+The MMC Circus at Disneyland was going to have the Mouseketeer girls do an aerial ballet; Nancy took one look at the rings and ropes then begged her mother to let her quit.
+They went to the studio personnel office the next day and broke the contract.

-Nancy appeared in Courage of Black Beauty (1957) (which starred Johnny Crawford), but after that left television and film work behind.
-She kept up with her dancing, becoming a student of instructor Bobby Davis, who owned a Hollywood area studio and put out several records of original music for tap dancers.
-The records were accompanied by photo booklets in which fifteen year old Nancy, billed as Miss C.A.M.
+Nancy appeared in Courage of Black Beauty (1957) (which starred Johnny Crawford), but after that left television and film work behind for a great number of years.
+Bobby Davis, who owned a Hollywood area studio and put out records of instrumental music for dancers, selected Nancy as the model for his record for tap dancers.
+It was accompanied by a photo booklet in which fifteen year old Nancy, billed as Miss C.A.M.
 Records of 1957, demonstrated tap moves step-by-step.

-Nancy moved to Las Vegas and married James Caldwell, a few months after turning seventeen, but lost her husband shortly afterwards in a train accident, while pregnant with their son.
-She went to work at Caesar's Palace as a cocktail waitress, because she realized, as she told a later interviewer, that at 5'1" she was too short to be a showgirl.
+Nancy moved to Las Vegas and married James Caldwell, a few months after turning seventeen, but lost her husband shortly afterwards in a auto-train collision, while pregnant with their son.
+After the baby was born she went to work at Caesar's Palace as a cocktail waitress because she realized, as she told a later interviewer, that at 5'1" she was too short to be a showgirl.

 She attended the 20th Anniversary reunion at Disneyland, and supplied a photo and update for Keith Keller's 1975 Mickey Mouse Club Scrapbook, but didn't take part in the televised 25th Anniversary show.
 Later, after moving back to Southern California, she opened her own dance studio in northern San Diego County, a business that she ran for twenty-five years.